An important source for family planning and health services, but what do we know about the clients they serve?

 The majority of clients in low mCPR countries source contraception from private providers.

 In Zimbabwe, Zambia, Malawi, and Madagascar, countries with a higher mCPR, over 70 percent of women last sourced their contraception from the public sector.
 In the majority of countries with mCPR of less than 20 percent, drug shops and pharmacies accounted for a large proportion of where women accessed their contraception, with the notable exception of Burkina Faso, where the public sector dominates as a source for FP.
-The use of pharmacies and drug shops was highest in Cote d’Ivoire, followed by the Democratic Republic of Congo (DRC) and Cameroon, where more than 50 percent of women last the size of these countries, this represents a significant “market” or number of drug shop and pharmacy FP clients.
+The use of pharmacies and drug shops was highest in Nigeria, Cote d’Ivoire, followed by the Democratic Republic of Congo (DRC) and Cameroon, where more than 40 percent of women obtained their contraceptive from a pharmacy or drug shop.

 In 9 out of 12 countries, the majority of clients come from urban areas.

-No major patterns emerge between lower mCPR (< 20 percent) and higher mCPR (> 20 percent) countries in regards to the type of area.
-In Zambia and Zimbabwe, more than 70 percent of women reside in urban areas, whereas in Tanzania, Madagascar, and Kenya, the majority of women using pharmacies and shops are in rural areas.
-This may partially reflect the level of urbanization in Zambia and Zimbabwe and/or the effectiveness of rural distribution systems in those two countries, both of which have had rural FP programs for decades.
+No major patterns emerge between lower mCPR (< 20 percent) and higher mCPR (> 20 percent) countries.
+In Zambia and Zimbabwe, more than 70 percent of women reside in urban areas, compared with Tanzania, Madagascar, and Kenya where the majority of women using pharmacies and shops are in rural areas.

 In low mCPR countries, over one-third of drug shop and pharmacy clients are youth.

-In 5 of 12 countries—Burkina Faso, Cameroon, the DRC, Malawi, and Tanzania—the majority of FP clients who obtained a method from a pharmacy or shop were youth (ages 15 to 24).
-Among lower mCPR countries, over one-third of women who accessed contraception from a pharmacy or shop were youth.
+In 5 out of 12 countries—Burkina Faso, Cameroon, the DRC, Malawi, and Tanzania—the majority of FP clients who obtained a contraceptive method from a pharmacy or shop were youth (ages 15 to 24).
+Among lower mCPR countries, over onethird of women who accessed contraception from a pharmacy or shop were youth.
 In higher mCPR countries, no general pattern was observed.
-Anecdotal and programmatic evidence suggests that young people often feel uncomfortable going to established public clinics for contraception, and the private sector offers an additional advantage of privacy and anonymity.
-Old-fashioned or punitive attitudes of FP providers also have shown to deter young clients, especially very young adolescents.
+Anecdotal and programmatic evidence suggests that young people often feel less comfortable going to established public clinics for contraception, versus the private sector which offers an additional advantage of privacy and anonymity.
+Youth are also most likely to prefer short acting methods such as condoms and pills that are more readily available in pharmacies and shops.

 In low mCPR countries, over half of pharmacy or drug shop clients are unmarried.